Dishes With Dad

 How to Make Carolina Gold Barbeque Sauce

-2. Remove from heat and let the sauce cool, then transfer to a jar or air-tight container and refrigerate.
-Let the sauce refrigerate for at least 1 hour before serving to help the flavors meld.
+3. Let the sauce cool: Remove from heat and let the sauce cool, then transfer to a jar or air-tight container and refrigerate.
+Let the sauce refrigerate for at least 1 hour, preferably overnight, before serving to help the flavors meld.

 How to Serve Gold BBQ Sauce